 Here are some helpful tips to use to make downsizing your home a smoother process.

-First Off… Why Should You Downsize?
+Why Should You Downsize?

 There are several reasons why people decide that it’s time to downsize.
 Downsizing to a smaller space can save you money when you enter retirement.
 How?
-You can have lower utility bills, home maintenance costs, property taxes, and mortgage payments when moving to a smaller space that is centrally managed.
+You can have lower utility bills, home maintenance costs, property taxes and mortgage payments when moving to a smaller space that is centrally managed.

 Other advantages of downsizing involve the opportunity to move closer to your loved ones, eliminate clutter and creating safer and more simplified lifestyles for seniors.

-Is it Time for Me to Downsize?
+Is It Time for Me to Downsize?

 You want to downsize when it is the right time for you.
 Yet figuring out that timeframe can be difficult.
 Here are several things to consider that may help you make the decision.